regmtait/regmtait.co.uk/checklist.md

 * Ensure valid HTML and CSS 👍
 * Add an author to the meta tag
-* Add Favicon and Apple Touch icon
+* Add Favicon and touch icon

 ## Content